Teaching of English to Speakers of Other Languages - TESOL

 Open to those with or without teaching experience, you will study the theory and practice of teaching, from classroom management to syllabus design, and gain the expertise and confidence to teach English in a variety of settings to students from across the globe.

-This is the only Masters level TESOL programme in the UK which offers an ERASMUS funded overseas placement.
-Full-time students spend eight weeks in Hungary teaching in primary or secondary schools, whilst part-time students spend four weeks in Hungary and four weeks in Northern Ireland.
+Our TESOL programme provides overseas and local placements.
+Eligible students can apply for Turing funding for overseas placements.
+Full-time students spend eight weeks teaching in either Hungary or Northern Ireland, whilst part-time students spend four weeks in Hungary and four weeks in N. Ireland.
 This offers an authentic environment to put your learning into practice*.

 *An alternative Northern Ireland based placement will be organised if the overseas placement cannot take place.